Children

 Once the deposit has been processed, your child’s group schedule will be added to your Jane profile.
 You will receive an automatic email notification when this is complete.

-4. Parent Orientation Details
+4. Parent Sessions

 5. Final Program Payment